hamza094/ParkSense/README_PRIORITY_SCORING.md

 - [ASHRAE Standard 55 - Thermal Environmental Conditions](https://www.ashrae.org/technical-resources/bookstore/standard-55-thermal-environmental-conditions-for-human-occupancy)
 - [CDC/NIOSH Heat Index Guidance](https://www.cdc.gov/niosh/bulletin/2017/heat-index.html)

-## 🎯 Important Notes

-**Model Clarification:**
-This is the **ParkHeat Priority Model v2** - a configurable planning model calibrated for Phoenix summer conditions.
-Thresholds and weights are modeling parameters, not official City of Phoenix scoring standards.
-The model represents ParkHeat's evidence-informed approach to park heat mitigation prioritization.

-**Environmental Factor Relationships:**
-The environmental components (temperature, heat index, humidity, solar) are not completely independent.
-For example, temperature + humidity = heat index.
-Our model accounts for these relationships in the weighting structure to avoid double-counting.

-**Phoenix-Specific Calibration:**
-All thresholds and parameters are specifically calibrated for Phoenix's desert climate, urban heat island effects, and park system characteristics.
-Different cities would require different calibration values.

 ## 🎯 Bottom Line

-**Simple Version**: We combine heat data, environmental conditions, satellite imagery, and park characteristics to rank parks by their overall need for cooling solutions.
+We combine heat data, environmental conditions, satellite imagery, and park characteristics to rank parks by their overall need for cooling solutions.
 Parks with higher priority scores get more attention and investment because they need it most and will benefit most from cooling improvements.

-**Technical Version**: Our ParkHeat Priority Model v2 uses a weighted 5-factor scoring system (40% heat severity, 20% environmental stress, 15% physical condition, 15% park importance, 10% cooling solution opportunity) with Phoenix-calibrated thresholds.
-Each factor is normalized to a 0-100 scale using evidence-based parameters derived from Phoenix climate data, heat response planning, and thermal comfort standards.
-The configurable model allows for continuous refinement while maintaining transparent, data-driven park prioritization.
+All thresholds are calibrated for Phoenix's desert climate.
+Different cities would require different calibration values — the model is fully configurable via `config/park_heat.php`.

 ---

-*Powered by ParkHeat Priority Model v2 - Phoenix-calibrated planning model for urban heat mitigation.
-References include City of Phoenix heat response framework, NWS Phoenix climate data, ASHRAE thermal standards, and CDC heat stress guidance.*
+*Powered by ParkSense Priority Model — Phoenix-calibrated planning model for urban heat mitigation.*